 On 20 December 2016, the district court issued a ruling dismissing certain antitrust claims while allowing others to proceed.
-Multiple plaintiffs have filed appeals of the district court's 20 December 2016 ruling to the U.S. Court of Appeals for the Second Circuit, and those appeals proceeded in parallel with the ongoing proceedings in the district court.
+Multiple plaintiffs have filed appeals of the district court's 20 December 2016 ruling to the U.S. Court of Appeals for the Second Circuit, and those appeals proceeded in parallel with the ongoing proceedings in the district courtthat ruling.
 On 30 December 2021, the Second Circuit affirmed the district court's decision on antitrust standing grounds but reversed the court's decision on personal jurisdiction grounds, and it remanded the cases to the district court for further proceedings.
-On 9 March 2022, defendants (including Deutsche Bank) filed a petition for a writ of certiorari to the U.S. Supreme Court to review the Court of Appeals' 30 December 2021 decision.
-The U.S. Supreme Court denied defendants' petition on 21 June 2022.
+On 9 March 2022, defendants (including Deutsche Bank) filed a petition for a writ of certiorari to the U.S. Supreme Court to review the Court of Appeals: 30 December 2021 decision.
+The U.S. Supreme Court denied defendants petition on 21 June 2022.

 On 17 January 2023, plaintiff in a formerly stayed non-class action pending as part of the U.S. dollar LIBOR MDL (George Maragos v.
 Bank of America Corp., et al.) filed a notice of voluntary dismissal, dismissing its case in its entirety.
+On 15 June 2023, plaintiff in the same action filed a second notice of voluntary dismissal, dismissing its case in its entirety, and on 1621 June 2023, the court directed the clerk to terminate the action from the U.S. dollar LIBOR MDL2022.